Our Mission

 The Forum came together in the Spring of 2017, as groups across the city are facing a number of challenges.
 Coming together as a group we can share ideas, knowledge, support each other, create new partnerships, and hopefully have more influence on decision making across the city.
 It should also make it easier to contact each other and make communications between groups easier.

-The Benefits are:
+The Benefits of everyone working together are:

 • Providing help in setting up a Friends Group